tandelDipak/place2live/README.md

 docker build -t place2live .
 docker run -it place2live # Runs the container in interactive mode, so the script has access to stdin of the host machine
 ```

+## :raised_hand: Contributing

+Contributions are always welcomed. :smiley:
+Feel free to raise new issues, file new PRs and star and fork this repo! :wink:

+To follow the guidelines, refer to [Contributing.md](CONTRIBUTING.md)